eic/irt/README.md

 ----------

 It is assumed that 'athena/ip6/compact' links in /tmp/ATHENA/sandbox directory are created already.
-The rest is pretty much similar to the ERICH case, except for perhaps a .C script usage instead of a .cc executable:
+The rest is pretty much similar to the pfRICH case, except for perhaps a .C script usage instead of a .cc executable:

 ```